yegor256/blog/_posts/2014/nov/2014-11-14-hits-of-code.md

 ## It Always Increments

 The HoC metric always goes up.
-Today it can not be lower than it was yesterday&mdash;just like the effort, it always increments.
+Today it can not be lower than it was yesterday---just like the effort, it always increments.
 Lines-of-Code is not acting like this.
 You may have a huge code base today, but after refactoring it will become much smaller.
 The number of lines of code is decreased.
 Does it mean you are less effective?